Illinois Internet Sales Tax

 A Note on Illinois Sales Tax Terminology

-Along with the more common term “sales tax,” Illinois’s tax laws frequently refer to the “retailer’s occupation tax,” which in many ways is equivalent to sales tax.
-Further explanation of how “sales tax” in Illinois is, in fact, a combination of several types of taxes is available on a page of the Illinois Department of Revenue (IDOR) website.
+Along with the more common term sales tax, Illinois’s tax laws frequently refer to the retailer’s occupation tax, which in many ways is equivalent to sales tax.
+Further explanation of how sales tax in Illinois is, in fact, a combination of several types of taxes is available on a page of the Illinois Department of Revenue (IDOR) website.

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, a physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-Not unexpectedly (and putting aside Illinois’s questionable new legislation), the corollary to the physical-presence rule is that if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical-presence rule is that if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.